Government intervention at Croydon

 There are no changes to the council’s leadership, political or officer.

 The Executive Mayor remains the political leader of the council and councillors are the elected representatives.
-Senior officers remain in post and continue to hold their statutory roles and responsibilities, for example, the Section 151 officer and the director of children’s services.
+Senior officers remain in post.

 Council services